This slow roast goose makes a succulent Christmas roast a breeze.

 I love eating Christmas dinner, but I have better things to do with the day than spend it in the kitchen fretting over whether the meat is done.
 I love eating goose at Christmas – it was a favourite in Victorian Christmases, it’s full of flavour and it’s a bit different.
 My local butchers supplies beautiful free range birds.
 Geese are quite narrow so fit well in our modern oven, and there are plenty of leftovers for boxing day and beyond.

 This recipe is really simple – it brings out the flavour of the goose itself without adding a lot of complicated, fiddly seasoning.
 Basting the bird really does help it to keep moist over the long cooking time.
 It doesn’t need any special equipment – just use a small spoon to pour juices over the whole bird.
 The long cooking time means that the amount of time you need to actually spend tending to it is very minimal – as a result, you can get on with enjoying the festivities while your goose cooks away in the oven.
 We cooked it for 6.5 hours this time, but it was safe to eat after 5 hours and would probably have happliy waited longer.

 When I say this slow roast goose was very tender, I kept nearly pulling one of the legs off when I put it back in the oven after basting and it just fell apart when being carved.
 Giving it a good stab at the start helps all the fat drain out.
-We serve it with braised apples and onions.

 A simple, no frills recipe that produces succulent melt-in-the-mouth slow roast goose.
 The perfect foolproof festive roast.
 Calories given are per ounce of roast goose